Can I Claim My Spouse as a Dependent on My Tax Return?

 You might get the same tax break anyway under some circumstances

-The IRS says in Publication 501, "Your spouse is never considered your dependent."
-That's pretty unequivocal, but we have to make a fine-line distinction here because the statement is something of a technicality.
+"Your spouse is never considered your dependent," the IRS says in Publication 501.
+That's pretty black and white, but there's a fine-line distinction here because the statement is something of a technicality.

-In tax terms, a "dependent" meets the criteria of being either a qualifying child or a qualifying relative of the taxpayer, who is then entitled to claim that person's personal exemption on his tax return to reduce his taxable income.
+In tax terms, a "dependent" meets the criteria of being either a qualifying child or a qualifying relative of the taxpayer, and the taxpayer is then entitled to claim that individual's personal exemption on his tax return to reduce his taxable income.

-And that's the loophole: Even though you can't claim your spouse as a dependent, you can still claim her personal exemption under some circumstances before the TCJA took effect.
+And that's the loophole: Even though you can't actually claim your spouse as a dependent, you used to be able to claim her personal exemption under some circumstances before the TCJA took effect.
 And the end result was largely the same, although this wouldn't qualify you for tax credits that hinge upon having a dependent.

 When You File a Joint Tax Return

-When You File a Separate Married Return or As Head of Household
+Filing a Separate Married Return or as Head of Household

-- Your spouse doesn't file a tax return of her own
+- Your spouse doesn't file a tax return of her own, and

-- Your spouse is not a dependent of another person, regardless of whether the other person actually claims her
+- Your spouse is not the dependent of another person, regardless of whether the other person actually claims her.

 For head of household purposes, being considered unmarried does not necessarily mean that you have a divorce decree.
 It means that your spouse did not live in your home at any point during the last six months of the year.
-Some other rules also apply as well, such as that you paid for more than half your household's expenses for the year and you have a dependent, such as your child.
+Some other rules apply as well, such as that you paid for more than half your household's expenses for the year and you have a dependent—and no, your spouse doesn't count.

-Here's an example: Your spouse has zero gross income because she is away at graduate school and she did not work all year nor did she have any income-bearing investments.
-If she doesn't file her own tax return and if she can't be claimed as a dependent by any other person, then and only then can you claim her personal exemption.
+Here's an example: Your spouse had zero gross income in 2018 because she was away at graduate school and she did not work all year, nor did she have any income-bearing investments.
+If she didn't file her own tax return for that year and if she couldn't be claimed as a dependent by any other person, then and only then could you claim her personal exemption.

 When Your Spouse Is a Nonresident Alien

-A similar set of rules applies to this situation.
+A similar set of rules applies if your spouse is a nonresident alien:

-- Your nonresident alien spouse must have zero gross income for U.S. tax purposes
+- Your spouse must have zero gross income for U.S. tax purposes.

-- Your nonresident alien spouse does not file a U.S. tax return
+- Your spouse does not file a U.S. tax return, and

 - Your spouse is not the dependent of any other person

-If you file a joint tax return, indicate your name and your spouse's name at the top of the return.
+If you file a joint tax return, indicate your name and your spouse's name at the top of the 2017 return.
 You would then mark that you are married and filing jointly.
 This entitles you to check the "Yourself" and "Spouse" boxes in the exemptions section of returns for tax years 2017 and earlier.

 Indicate your own name at the top of the return if you're married filing separately or you qualify as head of household, then mark the appropriate filing status.
 According to the IRS in Publication 501:

 "To claim the exemption for your spouse, check the box on line 6b of Form 1040 or Form 1040A and enter the name of your spouse in the space to the right of the box.
 Enter the SSN or ITIN of your spouse in the space provided at the top of Form 1040 or Form 1040A."

-In any of these situations, the personal exemption acts just the same as claiming your spouse as a dependent because it reduces your taxable income by the amount of each exemption.
+The personal exemption acts just the same as claiming your spouse as a dependent in any of these situations because it reduces your taxable income by the amount of each exemption.
 But you won't have this option on the 2018 tax return.